moonshine-software/doc/en/components/form-builder.md

 <a name="calling-methods"></a>
 ### Calling Methods

-`asyncMethod()` allows you to specify the method name in the resource and call it asynchronously when submitting the `FormBuilder` without the need to create additional controllers.
+The `asyncMethod()` method allows you to specify the name of a method in a page or resource class and call it asynchronously when submitting `FormBuilder` without having to create additional controllers.

 ```php
 FormBuilder::make()